 Muffin Tin Tacos

-- 8 oz. package of shredded Colby & Monterey Jack Cheese Mix
+- 8 oz.
+Colby & Monterey Jack Cheese Mix shredded

 - Preheat the oven to 350 degrees